Kevin-S-Soares/Project_Odontologist/README.md

 This project is made using Astro with Svelte components and C# web api.
 Data is stored using SQLite.
 Everything is containerized and syncronized using Docker Compose.
 It is running in a t2.small instance from AWS EC2.

-Currently, the only thing you can do is register, sign-in, sign-out, forget password and reset password.
+Currently, the only thing you can do is register, sign-in, sign-out, forget password, reset password, change password, change theme and delete account.

 Authentication is made using JWT asymmetric signature (RSA-SHA-4096).